rayalhar/rayalhar.github.io/README.md

-# Aerospace Engineering Project Portfolio
+# Ray's Project Portfolio

-Welcome to my Aerospace Engineering Project Portfolio.
-Here you will find a collection of projects that I have worked on, demonstrating my skills and contributions to the field of aerospace engineering.
+Hello!
+This page serves to show off some of the personal projects I've completed during my time as a student at the University at Buffalo.
+Thanks for dropping by!

 ## Project 1: [Project Title]